section-engineering-education/engineering-education/articles/hapi-vs-koa-vs-express/index.md

 5. Express has a low learning curve.

 ##### Disadvantages
-1. Express requires a lot of manual labor.
+1. Express requires a lot of manual labor since endpoints, middlewares etc need to be created and tested manually.
 2. Refactoring larger code bases is very challenging.

 ### Framework performance